pulp-platform/cheshire/docs/tg/xilinx.md

 ## Running Baremetal Code

-Baremetal code can be preloaded through JTAG using OpenOCD and GDB or loaded from an SD Card.
+Baremetal code can be preloaded through JTAG using OpenOCD and GDB or loaded from a bootable device, such as an SD card.
 In principle, other interfaces may also be used to boot if the board provides them, but no setups are available for this.

 First, connect to UART using a serial communication program like minicom: